 Seriously?
 We're supposed to avoid erythritol because it can cause allergic reactions?

 I'm sorry, but this is just laughable.

-There are also rare allergic reactions to chicken and essential oils and meat and my son can't eat most nuts due to anaphylactic food allergies.
+There are also rare allergic reactions to chicken and essential oils and meat and my son can't eat most nuts and some other foods due to anaphylactic food allergies.
 Are people saying we shouldn't eat those things because of potential reactions?

 Benefits of Erythritol

-Erythritol has many benefits, both practical, in terms of its usage, and related to your health as well.
+Erythritol has many benefits, both practical, in terms of its usage, and some things related to your health as well.

 - Heat stable up to 160 degrees C.

 - Non-hygroscopic - Erythritol doesn't absorb moisture from the air, so you don't get horrendous clumping issues (no jack hammer needed to break up your clumped sweetener!)